boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 4. Specify the procedure to follow when all bits are exhausted.

 The following section proposes a fix for the first three issues. {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}} specifies a new option to fix the last issue.

+> Some implementations may not be able to export all enclosed extension headers because of a hardware of software limit (see, e.g., {{?I-D.ietf-6man-eh-limits}}.
+The specification of the ipv6ExtensionHeaders Information Element does not discuss whether it covers all enclosed extension header or only update to a limit.

 ### Updates to the ipv6ExtensionHeaders Description

 * OLD: